scipy/scipy/doc/source/tutorial/general.rst

 Finding Documentation
 ---------------------

-Scipy and Numpy have HTML and PDF versions of their documentation available at http://docs.scipy.org/, which currently details nearly all available functionality.
-However, this documentation is still work-in-progress, and some parts may be incomplete or sparse.
+SciPy and NumPy have documentation versions in both HTML and PDF format available at http://docs.scipy.org/, that cover nearly all available functionality.
+However, this documentation is still work-in-progress and some parts may be incomplete or sparse.
 As we are a volunteer organization and depend on the community for growth, your participation - everything from providing feedback to improving the documentation and code - is welcome and actively encouraged.

-Python also provides the facility of documentation strings.
-The functions and classes available in SciPy use this method for on-line documentation.
-There are two methods for reading these messages and getting help.
-Python provides the command :func:`help` in the pydoc module.
+Python's documentation strings are used in SciPy for on-line documentation.
+There are two methods for reading them and getting help.
+One is Python's command :func:`help` in the `pydoc` module.
 Entering this command with no arguments (i.e. ``>>> help`` ) launches an interactive help session that allows searching through the keywords and modules available to all of Python.
-Running the command help with an object as the argument displays the calling signature, and the documentation string of the object.
+Secondly, running the command `help(obj)` with an object as the argument displays that object's calling signature, and documentation string.

-The pydoc method of help is sophisticated but uses a pager to display the text.
+The pydoc method of ``help`` is sophisticated but uses a pager to display the text.
 Sometimes this can interfere with the terminal you are running the interactive session within.
 A scipy-specific help system is also available under the command ``sp.info``.
 The signature and